NikolaiT/IP-Address-API/README.md

 If the IP address belongs to a datacenter/hosting provider, the API response will include a `datacenter` object with the following attributes:

 - `datacenter` - `string` - to which datacenter the IP address belongs.
-For a full list of datacenters, check the [info endpoint](https://api.incolumitas.com/info).
+For a full list of datacenters, check the [ipapi.is/json/info endpoint](https://ipapi.is/json/info).
 In this case, the datacenter's name is `ColoCrossing`.
 - `domain` - `string` - The domain name of the company
 - `network` - `string` - the network this IP address belongs to (In the above case: `107.172.0.0 - 107.175.255.255`)